Search

 • “When I see [peer] achieve [win], what thoughts fill my head?
 Do I feel shame that I haven’t accomplished as much, am I purely happy for them, or does seeing them win inspire me to do more?”

-• “How supported do I feel as a creator on a day-to-day basis?
+• “How supported do I feel on a day-to-day basis?
 When was the last time I reached out to [peer] to catch up?”

 • “How aligned are my personal life and public persona?
 Do I feel psychologically safe embracing my authenticity, or do I feel pressured to play a role that feels inauthentic?”